junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "*She* --" Amy emphasizes, "is my daughter."

 Dean is taken aback a little, mentally measuring Amy's age, trying to do the math.
-"Is she even to the age?"
+"Is she even of the age?"

 "And my wife."
 The Doctor adds weight to the bomb drop.